Video to GIF Converter

 Frequently Asked Questions

-Why is my GIF file so large?
+Why is my GIF so much larger than the source video?

 Rate Video to GIF Converter Tool